We have organised resources in the Library into collections and used a numbering system to make them easy to find

 Watch this video [coming soon] to find out how or read this FAQ.

-Most of the books on your reading lists are in the Main Collection which begins on the ground floor and continues on the first and second floors.
+Most of the items on your reading lists are in this collection which begins on the ground floor and continues on upper floors.

 Films, documentaries and television series on DVD, arranged in alphabetical order by title.
-This collection is located on the ground floor.
+Located on the ground floor.

-A collection of teaching resources across the key stages which supports trainee teachers, particularly on placement.
-Located on the ground floor, you'll find children's literature and non-fiction, story sacks, big books, puppets and other teaching equipment.
+A collection of teaching resources which supports trainee teachers, particularly on placement.
+Located on the ground floor.

 Some dissertations from previous years are located in locked display cases on the ground floor.
-Request to use them in the Library at the Library Helpdesk.
+Request at the Library Helpdesk.

 We have some current print journal titles and back runs of journals that we don't have online.
-These are located on the second floor.
+Located on the second floor.

 Fragile, valuable, rare or restricted access items are in locked display cases.
 Request to use them in the Library at the Library Helpdesk.